+Ponteland High School (4426)

+The Crescent, Callerton Lane, Ponteland, Newcastle upon Tyne NE20 9EG

+Email: admissions@ponthigh.org.uk

-Ponteland High School (4426) The Crescent, Callerton Lane, Ponteland, Newcastle upon Tyne NE20 9EG Email: admissions@ponthigh.org.uk Tel No: 01661 824711 Admission No: 240 The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
+The Academy Trust is the Admissions Authority for this school and as such the catchments have been set by them.
 Please use the link below to find out what catchment and transport priority area your child lives in.

-School catchment and transport eligibility maps For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy': Acad / Trust Feeder Schools: Darras Hall, Richard Coates CE, Belsay, Ponteland Primary and Heddon-on- the- Wall CE Primary Schools Pre/After School Provision:
+For school transport purposes please ensure that you also refer to the 'Home to School Travel and Transport Policy':

+Darras Hall, Richard Coates CE, Belsay, Ponteland Primary and Heddon-on- the-Wall CE Primary Schools

+\cad / Trust